TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 4 - Trading Strat/README.md

+### Cryptocurrency Algorithmic Trading
+HKU FinTech Competition
+<br><br>

-# Trading Stratgies Development
+# Trading Strategies Development

-In this module, we have included six different trading stratgies with their quantconnect implementations for your reference.
+In this module, we have included six different trading strategies with their quantconnect implementations for your reference.

 ## Prerequisites:
 Module 0, 1, 2 and 3